pudly/schmopera-hugo/content/articles/a-prodigy-grows-into-his-art.md

 We as singers always roll our eyes when we hear about six weeks of rehearsal, but there's a reason you do it.
 Not for the little things, but for the big things.
 I generally work hard, but I know with this piece I've worked harder than I ever have, every day sitting with that score and asking, what can I do differently, what can I make clearer, what more can I learn from this?

+>When I was younger, I was a much more competitive person.
+Age kind of chisels away at that.

 You have to get to a very high level day one of rehearsal, and then from day one to opening you have to multiply that by a factor of four or five.
 Your coaching and prep is to get the role into a musically safe, vocally comfortable place.
 Then once you're in rehearsals, you keep working on those two things, but the characterization takes over in a huge way.
 When you're in a good collaborative environment, that's fostered easily.
 When you're not, it's more work.

 But I still think you owe it to yourself, you owe it to the score, and you owe it to the audience to put that effort in.
 Sure, we can all go in and give 70 percent and have a nice career and make good money, but if you're going to go 70 percent, why not go 100 percent?
 Why not just do that extra work?